-Rehabilitation: covers post-operative or post injury care where direct physical interaction with a robot system will either enhance recovery or act as a replacement for lost function (e.g.: prosthetic hand or leg).
+Rehabilitation: covers post-operative or post injury care where direct physical interaction with a robot system will either enhance recovery or act as a replacement for lost function.

 Assistive robotics: this covers other aspects of robotics within the healthcare process where the primary function of the robotic system is to provide assistive help either to carers or directly to patients either in hospital or in a specialist care facility.